systemslab/popper-paper/paper/paper.md

-organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all the associated artifacts publicly available with the goal of easing the re-execution of experiments and validation of results.
-There are two main goals for Popper:
+organizing an article's artifacts following a DevOps [@httermann_devops_2012 ; @loukides_what_2012] approach that allows researchers to make all the associated artifacts publicly available with the goal of maximizing automation in the re-execution of experiments and validation of results.
+There are two main goals for
+Popper:

  1. It should be usable in as many research projects as possible, regardless of their domain.